kwrooijen/indy/README.md

 the current line should have the same indentation as the previous line.

-Now if we enable indent-of-doom-mode inside our Erlang file it will now indent as follows:
+Now if we enable indy-mode inside our Erlang file it will now indent as follows:

 ```
 MyLongVariable = [